Does De Novo charge for their services?

 - We have received your medical clearance form signed by a doctor

-Generally speaking, your wait will be no longer than two weeks.
+Generally speaking, your wait will be no longer than two weeks (COVID-19 has significantly impacted wait-times; however, we are working diligently to address this issue).
 This gives you time to prepare and organize your benefits/employment insurance and any other business that could detract from your treatment.

 Can I do the required 72 hour detox at De Novo?